IAmJerryJ/OpenAgent-Task/README.md

 PORT=3000
 NODE_ENV=development # "development" or "production"
 SEED_MODE=none # "seed" or "reset" or "none"; Default is "none";
-# If SEED_MODE is "seed", the database will be seeded with sample data only if the database is empty;
+# If SEED_MODE is "seed", the database will be seeded with 50 sample contacts data only if the database is empty;
-# If SEED_MODE is "reset", the database will be reset and seeded with sample data;
+# If SEED_MODE is "reset", the database will be reset and seeded with 50 sample contacts data;
 # If SEED_MODE is "none", the database will not be seeded with sample data;
 ```

 - Install dependencies